 - They would stick to morals, values and ethics imbibed as part of their upbringing

 - Good citizens are moulded eventually – who respect and accept others and in turn, easily become acceptable wherever they are.

 - Their positivity is of course passed on as a legacy to future generations.

 It’s a cycle.
 It simply is.
 And, the results are more far-reaching than we can ever imagine!

-	When it comes to teens, they themselves are at a loss regarding the way they feel, the emotions that are on a high in matters of romance, friendship, relations with parents, teachers, indecisiveness about career, future – the list goes on.
+When it comes to teens, a phase when the hormones go haywire, children are at a loss understanding about their own selves and emotional turbulence in matters of romance, friendship, relations with parents, teachers, indecisiveness about career, future – the list goes on.